-Washington Monthly ranked La Verne 48th on its national universities “Best Bang for the Buck” list.
+Washington Monthly ranked La Verne48th on its national universities “Best Bang for the Buck” list.
 Forbes placed it in the top half of its “America’s Top Colleges” rankings, which recognizes the top 20% of the nation’s undergraduate universities.
-U.S. News & World Report again has La Verne in Tier One of its “America’s Best Colleges” national universities category.
+U.S. News & World Report again has La Verne in the top tier of its “America’s Best Colleges” national universities category.

 International student scholarships